kawsar4585/kawsar4585/README.md

-# Kawsar - Full Stack Developer & Tech Innovator
+# Kawsar - Full Stack Developer & OTT Enthusiast

 👨‍💻 **About Me**
 With over 5 years in the tech industry, I specialize in Web Development, blockchain solutions, and scalable cloud architecture.
 My passion is leveraging cutting-edge technologies to solve complex business challenges and create transformative user experiences.